 PSG's title celebrations marred by fan violence

 But there was not even time for a speech from coach Carlo Ancelotti or captain Thiago Silva, who held the trophy aloft with defensive partner Mamadou Sakho.
-After only a few minutes, the players were led away by security officials - after which the frustration of the fans boiled over.
+After only a few minutes, the players were led away by security officials.

-Small groups of riot police started to move forward, with the mood turning increasingly ugly.
-The disgruntled fans threw stones and other objects at the police, who fired tear gas canisters in response.
+Small groups of riot police started to move forward, with the mood turning more menacing.
+Fans threw stones and other objects at the police, who replied by firing tear gas canisters.

 "There were fireworks, flares and a bit of (tear) gas flying about,'' PSG defender Zoumana Camara said.
 "But you can understand that a bit because they (the fans) have been waiting for so long.''